Freeway Phantom: Green Vega Rapists

 Among those individuals considered suspects were members of a gang known as the Green Vega Rapists.
 Members of this gang were collectively responsible for numerous Washington D.C. and surrounding Maryland vicinity rapes and abductions that occurred near the Washington Beltway.
 Logical investigation and intimate knowledge of the modus operandi of the Green Vega Gang brought them to the forefront.
 The Green Vega Gang members were individually interviewed by MPDC Homicide Detectives Fickling, Irving, and Richardson, at Lorton Prison in Virginia, where the gang members were serving sentences in conjunction with the successful prosecutions of those crimes in the Superior Court of the District of Columbia.

 During these interviews, one gang member initially implicated another gang member, who he said told him he was involved and gave information as to one of the beltway homicides.
 This particular inmate was also serving a sentence at Lorton Prison for the Green Vega convictions.
 The inmate being interviewed stipulated that he would provide the information only if he could remain unidentified, which was agreed upon.
 He identified the man who gave him the information, the date and location of the crime, and signature detail which was not provided to the public, but which was known only to the perpetrator, and to detectives.
 That signature information was correct.

 The inmate who provided the information said he was not involved in the homicide, and provided an alibi which was found to be verifiable.
 During this period, an election was being held in Maryland, and one of the candidates publicly announced to the press that a break had occurred in the Freeway Phantom investigation, and provided that an inmate at Lorton Prison had given the information.
 After that announcement, the inmate who provided the information declined any further interviews, and denied that he had ever provided the information.

-Edward Sullivan and Tommie Simmons
+Edward Sellman and Tommie Simmons

-Sellman and Simmons, two ex-cops, were arrested for the murder of Angela Denise Barnes.
+Edward Leonard Sellman and Tommie Bernard Simmons, two ex-cops, were arrested for the murder of Angela Denise Barnes.
 Barnes, 14, was at one point thought to be a victim of the serial killings.
 Authorities later determined that Barnes was not a victim of the Freeway Phantom and resumed their investigation on the murders.